HSBC says net profit plunged 96% in 2Q as pandemic took hold

 The bank’s net profit was $192 million in the April-June quarter, down from $4.37 billion reported in the same period a year earlier.

+Net profit in the first quarter of the year was $1.79 billion.

-London-based HSBC has most of its business in Asia.
+London-based HSBC has most of its business in Asia, where the pandemic began, first emerging in central China.

 Near-zero interest rates meant to help businesses keep running with cheap credit are squeezing margins for lenders.
 The bank forecasts expected credit losses of $8 billion-$13 billion in 2020, though it said that was “subject to a high degree of uncertainty.”